Lemmas: Generation, Selection, Application: Improving a Prover via Learned Lemma Selection

-We evaluate candidates with the learned model to select the top $k$ lemmas for the next iteration of problem solving.
-It is then up to the prover to treat them as additional axioms, applicable to any prover, or to apply specialised treatment: in our experiments, provided lemmas are used to replace the inner lemma enumeration of \SGCD and \CCSV.
-Before the obtained input lemmas are passed to a prover we supplement them with the lemmas for all their subproofs, i.e. we close the set of D-terms under the subterm relationship.
+For each problem, we evaluate the candidate set with the utility model and select $k$ lemmas with the highest predicted utility, where $k$ is a hyperparameter.
+The evaluated prover then tries to solve the problems with the help of the selected lemmas.
+The lemmas can either be treated as additional axioms --- applicable to any prover --- or have a specialized treatment if the prover provides for it: in particular, \SGCD and \CCSV use the lemmas to replace inner lemma enumeration.\footnote{Before the obtained input lemmas are passed to a prover we supplement them with the lemmas for all their subproofs, i.e. we close the set of D-terms under the subterm relationship.
+This proved beneficial in experiments (see, e.g., \appref{app:lemma:usage}).
+An alternative would be to perform this closure on all generated lemmas before selection.} The evaluated prover can be any prover, since there is no specialized requirement to handle lemmas as new axioms.
+If, however, it is the base prover --- or any other system that emits proofs as D-terms, then the learning procedure can be iterated as long as there are new problems solved.

-As long as there are new problems solved, we can iterate the entire process until performance saturates and no more proofs are added to the training dataset.
-We find that most provers plateau after 2--3 iterations, but some continue improving even after 5 iterations, such as some \SGCD variants.
-To standardise presented experiments, we show up to two iterations.